Housing For Seniors The Next Big Wave (And Opportunity)

 Aging In Place is defined as the ability to live in one’s own home and community safely, independently, and comfortably, regardless of age or ability level.
 With only 5% of Canadian seniors moving into seniors homes or senior assisted living facilities, the potential for Aging In Place and the demand for products and services related to it will be increasing exponentially.

-Taking this to another level as an owner of a real estate investing business, it would be noble to strive to mitigate the Alzheimer’s problem facing our society.
+Taking retirement living to another level as an owner of a real estate investing business, it would be noble to strive to mitigate the Alzheimer’s problem facing our society.
 One in eight people over 65 suffers from Alzheimer’s, and 1 in 2 at 85 (it is the 6th leading cause of death in US).
 Wherein, the rest of the top 5 causes of death are declining, the number of Alzheimer’s sufferers is expected to double in next 20 years.